tahireu/wc-add-to-cart-as-admin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+This WooCommerce/WordPress plugin will give you ability to add products to your customer's cart from WP admin side.

 == Description ==

 This WooCommerce/WordPress plugin will give you ability to add products to your customer's cart from WP admin side.